Bob06123/Getting_and_Cleaning_Data_Coursera/Codebook.md

   * Variables in this step are fileurl (containing the full adress and name of the zip file) x_train,  y_train, subject_train, x_test, y_test, subject_test, features and activitylables.
 The names of the variables correspond with the files that are read in and need no further description.
 * Assigning column names that are stored in the text files
 * Merging the sets (train and test) to have one data set
+  * The sets are merged in two steps: first the train data stored in the variable mergeTrain, than the test data stored in the variable mergeTest, in both cases using column bind.
+These two are combined in AllTogether using row bind.
 * Getting the mean and standard deviation for each measurement and set activity names
+  * Mean and Standard deviation columns types are stored meanAndStandarddev, and AllTogether dataset is filtered based on this variable (mean and std are TRUE).
+Resultset is stored in meanAndStandarddev_lsit.
+This dataset is enriched with the Activity and stored in baseWithNames
 * Create Output dataset aand file with the average of each variable for each activity and each subject
+  * the in the previous step generated set baseWithNames is finally aggregated and stored in tidiedDataset to have a base for writing the outputfile.